Learning-Based Speed Estimation from Accelerometer-Only Inertial Sensing: Learning Approach

 \subsection{Loss Function}

 The following mean square error (MSE) loss function was minimized in the training stage

-In this equation, $\cal L$ denotes the loss function.
-The term $\frac{1}{{2N}}$ represents the normalization factor, where $N$ is the total number of samples in the batch.
-The ${s}_j^{GT}$ stands for the ground truth value for the $j^{th}$ sample, and ${{{\hat s}}_j}\left( {{\bf{a}};{\bf{W}}} \right)$ represents the predicted value by the network for the same sample.
+where $\frac{1}{{2N}}$ represents the normalization factor, where $N$ is the total number of examples in the batch.
+The ${s}_j^{GT}$ stands for the ground truth value for the $j^{th}$ example, and ${{{\hat s}}_j}\left( {{\bf{a}};{\bf{W}}} \right)$ represents the predicted value by the network for the same example.
 The prediction is a function of $\bf a$, the input acceleration data, and $\bf W$, the learnable weights of the neural network.

-The squared difference quantifies the discrepancy between the predicted value and the actual ground truth.
-The squaring ensures that larger errors are more heavily penalized, contributing to a more robust model training by emphasizing the reduction of larger prediction errors.